-- Turn off your brewer, then unplug it for a few minutes.
+- Turn off your brewer by pressing the power button, then unplug it for a few minutes.

 - Remove the water reservoir before you plug your machine back in, then wait a few minutes.

-- Plug your machine and power it up.
+- Reconnect your machine and power it up.

 - Attach the water reservoir back to your machine.

 If you still cannot reset your Keurig after trying all these solutions, you may need to contact their customer support.

 Rather than going through every possible problem you may encounter with a Keurig coffee maker, let’s cover the most common issues users face with their machines.
 If you finish this article and still haven’t found a solution, you may need to contact Keurig customer support.